Aaron-amoto/uYou/README.md

 ### Sideloadly
 * Download and install Sideloadly from [here](https://sideloadly.io).

-* download the YouTube app from link above and grab the YouTube app to sideloadly app & put your apple id account and sign it.
+* download the YouTube app from link above and grab the YouTube app to sideloadly app & put your apple ID account and sign it.

 ### TrollStore IPA